SteadyCadence/api-docs/content/04-project.md

 Project members are users associated with projects in the Cadasta Platform.
 Using the Cadasta API, you can add, view, update, and delete project members.

-> add links to above sections

 The endpoint for project member objects start with:

 ```
 /api/v1/organizations/example-organization/projects/global-project/users/
 ```

-An project member JSON object contains the following properties:
+A project member JSON object contains the following properties:

 Property | Type | Required? | Description
 ---|---|:---:|---